kjf/dublin_bikes/README.md

 # get a list of stations ordered by location
 db.stations_closest_to(53.344304, -6.250427)

-# check the status of a particular station
+# check the status of a particular station by passing in its id
 db.station_status(1)

 ```